system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 6. After inserting the new GPU into its slot, connect the power cables.
     - If you are using only one GPU, it should go in the top PCIe slot.
     - If your Mira was originally equipped with fewer than 2 GPUs, power cables for two GPUs will still be preinstalled in your system.
 If they were not being used, they will be bundled up using velcro cable keepers to keep them out of the way.
-7. Once all GPUs are installed, replace the side GPU brace, back PCIe bracket, any PCI slot covers for empty slots, and finally the top case.
+7. Once all GPUs are installed, replace the GPU brace, back PCIe bracket, any PCI slot covers for empty slots, and finally the top case.
-    - The side GPU brace includes plastic pieces sized to the GPUs that originally shipped with the system.
+    - The GPU brace includes plastic pieces which are adjusted to the GPUs that originally shipped with the system.
 The brace is highly adjustable and should be able to accommodate many different GPU shapes and sizes.

 _The GPU brace's primary function is to prevent damage during shipping.
 The system can be run without the brace if it doesn't fit an upgraded card; the back PCIe bracket provides primary support for the GPUs._